Telenova: 2020–2023: Formation, "Bones" and Tranquilize

 In early 2020, Telenova were formed by Chris Walla, formerly of Death Cab for Cutie, at an APRA AMCOS SongHubs competition, consisting of Australian filmmaker, writer and musician Angeline Armstrong, multi-instrumentalist and producer Edward Quinn, and multi-instrumentalist and producer Joshua Moriarty.

 On 17 March 2021, Telenova's debut single "Bones", was premiered by Declan Byrne on Triple J's Australian music program Home & Hosed.
 "Bones" was released the following day, as the lead single from their debut extended play.
 Alongside the release, they announced they had signed with Pointer Recordings, a subsidiary of Remote Control Records.
 On 19 March, they announced a tour in support of the single, performing two sold out shows at the Colour Club, their debut Sydney show on 24 March at the Lansdowne Hotel, and at the Northcote Social Club on April 8.
 On 12 April, they were announced as that week's Triple J Unearthed Feature Artist.
 On 20 April, Telenova were announced as one of 20 recipients of the Music VR Backers Fund, from which goes towards the artists using live virtual reality technologies during live performances.
 On 7 May, they released the single "Tranquilize", the second single from their debut extended play.
 On 18 May, Armstrong featured on "60 Seconds With", a segment on Triple J's Australian music program Home & Hosed, in promotion of the single.
 On 3 June, they announced their debut extended play, Tranquilize.
 Tranquilize was released on 2 July.
 On 5 July, they released the single "Blue Valentine".
 On 30 July, they were announced as part of the 2021 Queensland Music Festival line-up.
 In March 2023, the group released the single "Lost in the Rush" and announced a regional Australian tour throughout April, May and June 2023.

-2024–present: Time Is a Flower
+2024–2025: Time Is a Flower

 Telenova's debut studio album Time Is a Flower was released on 16 August 2024.
+The album debuted at #2 on the ARIA Top 20 Australian Albums and was included at #48 on Rolling Stone Australia's 50 Best Australian Albums of 2024.

+2026–present: The Warning

+Telenova released their second studio album, The Warning, on February 27, 2026.
+It features 11 tracks.
+It is considered by the media as marking a shift toward a more darker, raw, urgent sound compared to their earlier "cinematic" style, written during a period of personal upheaval and creative strain.